dylanyeung/portfolio-website/README.md

 # Portfolio Website

-This project serves as a comprehensive demonstration of my web development skills and expertise.
-Created with HTML, CSS, and JavaScript, this portfolio website is designed to provide an engaging and responsive experience, highlighting key web development techniques and best practices.
+Created with HTML, CSS, and JavaScript, this portfolio website creates a visually appealing and well-structured web experience, highlighting key web development techniques and best practices.
+JavaScript is used to enhance interactivity and functionality.
+The design integrates contemporary principles to deliver a dynamic, engaging user experience.

 ## Table of Contents
 - [Technology Stack](#technology-stack)